NKAI-Decision-Team/HEP-LLM-play-StarCraftII/README.md

 <img src="figures/HEP.png" width="600px">

 paper: Our paper is currently under review and is expected to be published soon.
-Some part of our codes is temporarily locked, to protect our result until paper be published.
-You can contact us by emailing 734162621@qq.com temporarily.
+You can contact us by emailing 2120230524@mail.nankai.edu.cn or 734162621@qq.com.

 ## Quick Start